qlik-oss/qlik-embedded-analytics-workshop/.tutorial/08-set-charts-on-the-fly.md

-# 6 Set charts on the fly
+# 8 Set charts on the fly

 Qlik-embed has functionality to create charts and visualizations on the fly.
-You made charts on the fly work in step [5.3](#53-embed-visualizations-using-expressions) when you supplied expressions for dimensions and measures.
+You made charts on the fly work in step [6.2](#62-embed-visualizations-using-expressions) when you supplied expressions for dimensions and measures.

 In this example, you can make changes to the chart definition dynamically using javascript and the document object model (DOM) for the web page.

 In previous sections of this workshop, you didn't have to supply the initialization script at the top of the page.
-However, for charts on the fly to work on this page you need to add the initialization script manually using the values you placed into the `config.js` file from [3.1.1](311-set-the-qlik-embed-configuration).
+However, for charts on the fly to work on this page you need to add the initialization script manually to the code.

+## 8.1 Obtain the configuration script

+Click the **cheat sheet** button in the side panel of the web application.

+Click the **Copy configuration** button to store the configuration to your clipboard.

-## 6.1 Add configuration script template to charts.html page
+## 8.2 Add configuration script template to charts.html page

 Open the `charts.html` page located in the `src` directory.
-Locate the section `qlik-embed script configuration` and copy/paste the script snippet to the file.
+Locate the section `qlik-embed script configuration` and copy/paste the script snippet from the clipboard to the file.
+It will look similar to the example.

 ```html
 <script